Hamilton-Madison House: Programs

 For 33 years, Hamilton-Madison House has been the leading provider of Behavioral Health Services to New York City's Asian community.
 Currently serving more than 5,000 clients a year, Behavioral health Services has language specific clinics that take into account a client's ethnicity and native language.
-On July 1, 2001 Peter Yee became Hamilton-Madison House's new Assistant Executive Director for Behavioral health Services.
 In 2002, the Korean Clinic and the Southeast Asian Clinic expanded to meet the growing needs of the community.
 Clinicians are now available for residents who speak Vietnamese, Cambodian, and Laotian.